MackoDusko/dusan/README.md

   <button>Install Userscript</button>
 </a>

-### Ensuring script works in background
+## Ensuring Script Performance in the Background

-When browser tab is not active or browser is minimized (happens also when running in VPS), the script will slow down significantly.
-To counter this there is simple trick:
+When a browser tab is inactive or minimized (including when running on a VPS), the script may slow down significantly.
+To prevent this, use the following trick:

-In order for the script to work in the background (minimized browser / in another browser tab / VPS):
-1. Open 'Properties' of the browser shortcut.
+1. Right-click the browser shortcut and select <b>'Properties'</b>.
-2. In the 'Target' field, add flag <b>--disable-background-timer-throttling</b> at the end of the line after existing text.
-3. Ensure there's a space between the existing text and the new flag.: <b>--disable-background-timer-throttling</b>
+2. In the <b>'Target'</b> field, add the following flag at the end of the existing text: <b>--disable-background-timer-throttling</b> (Ensure there's a space between the existing text and the new flag.)
-4. Run the browser only from this modified shortcut.
+3. Launch the browser using this modified shortcut.
-(Only works on chromium based browsers!)
+<b>Note:</b> This method only works for Chromium-based browsers!